LilLandau/home_bank_nlp/README.md

 # home_bank_nlp
  The problem of classifying calls by category in the fintech company Home Credit Bank

+The task was to create a model that would determine the category of a call on a bank hotline based on the text of the conversation.
+The texts contained Kazakh and Russian texts

 In this work the following was done:

 - Analysis of call categories and reduction of cardinality (from 263 categories to 8 categories)